draeton/draeton.github.com/_posts/2011-05-08-jquery-geturlvars.md

 This is my take on an often necessary task, especially since the advent of so-called Web 2.0, AJAX, and now the HTML5 History API.

-`$.getUrlVars` differs from other implementations by interpreting both the `search` and `hash` as members of the same object.
+`jQuery.getUrlVars` differs from other implementations by interpreting both the `search` and `hash` as members of the same object.
 If a key is found in multiple places, the value is appended to an array in the returned object.